Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 Does the Audi A4 qualify for auto insurance discounts?

 Your vehicle may be eligible for various auto insurance discounts depending on which provider you choose.
-However, the exact discounts you receive may vary depending on location, provider, options, and other factors.
-Here are a few that should apply to the Audi A4:

 While many sources agree that the A4 is a reliable vehicle, it’s pretty much on par with other vehicles in its class.
 According to U.S. News and J.D.
 Power, the 2017 model received a 3/5 reliability rating, which is considered about average.
 However, your experience may vary depending on the model year you purchase, the trim and options, and more.

 There have been a number of recalls on Audi A4 models, all stemming from different issues.
-Here are a few of the most recent and major recalls:

 2017.
 Over 30,000 A4, A4 Allroad and A5 Sportback vehicles were recalled due to the aluminum trim around door speakers coming loose and exposing sharp edges.
 Other recalls on this model include frontal and head airbags not deploying properly, side marker lights not illuminating, and seatbelt pretensioner errors.